 A couple of handfuls of mixed cherry tomatoes, cut in half

-12 Raphael’s Mediterranean herb and garlic olives, torn in half
+12 Raphael’s Kalamata giant olives, cut in half

 1 lemon, zested and juiced